shubhangkhattar/Measuring-Quality-of-Big-Data-Set/README.md

 # Quality-analysis-of-Big-Data-Set
-Meaure the 5V namely : Volume, Velocity, Variety, Veracity, Validity, Vincularity of the big dataset.
+Meaure the 6V's of big data quality namely : Volume, Velocity, Variety, Veracity, Validity, Vincularity of the big dataset.